 In August 2018, the FASB issued ASU No. 2018-14, Compensation - Retirement Benefits - Defined Benefit Plans - General Subtopic 715-20 - Disclosure Framework - Changes to the Disclosure Requirements for Defined Benefit Plans, which is designed to improve the effectiveness of disclosures by removing and adding disclosures related to defined benefit plans.
 The new ASU is effective for the Company for fiscal years ending after December 15, 2020, and early adoption is permitted.
-The Company is currently evaluating the impact of adopting the new ASU on its consolidated financial statements.
+The Company expects the impact to its disclosure to be relatively limited.